goffr2/Brother-Toner-Levels/README.md

 It finds the toner levels by scrapping the webpage of the printers and then formats and displays that text in a webpage.

-To use this script install python, pip, and use pip to install requests, urllib3, and bs4.
+To use this script install python2, pip2, and use pip2 to install requests, urllib3, and bs4.
 Make sure your ip_list.txt file is in the same Directory as your script as well as the Monochrome_Printers.list and Color_Printers.list files.
 The script will then generate a HTML page and save the page